natesMI/algorithms/readme.md

 -This repo is just a home for solutions and my attempts to stay on my game.

-Current solutions list
+##### Current solutions list

-- Sudoku Checker
+- Sudoku Check
   - takes in a "board", string of numbers and checks if sudoku puzzle has been solved or not

+- Reverse Linked List
+  - reverses a linked list in place, O(n) time complexity